We are delighted to welcome visitors back into the privately owned Walled Gardens At Croome Court in summer 2022.

 Fresh produce and plants are on sale throughout the seasons, although the selection on offer is weather dependent.
-Visitors will be able to purchase a wide choice of freshly picked fruit and vegetables from the gardens (when available) at the entrance gate (cash only) or in the visitor centre shop (card and cash accepted) to take home and enjoy.
-Discover Heritage variety vegetables and unusual plants which have been successfully grown in he walled gardens – why not have a go at growing them yourself when you get home?
+Visitors will be able to purchase a wide choice of freshly picked fruit and vegetables from the gardens (when available) at the entrance gate (cash and card accepted) to take home and enjoy.
+Discover Heritage variety vegetables and unusual plants which have been successfully grown in the walled gardens – why not have a go at growing them yourself when you get home?

-Refreshments, home baked cakes and garden games are available on the lawn next to the rose garden.
+Garden games are available on the lawn next to the rose garden.
 Visitors can shelter under the gazebos and relax in the seating areas both inside or outside.
-Help yourself to tea or coffee and a slice of freshly baked cake whilst enjoying the magical surroundings.
+Why not bring a picnic to enjoy during your visit?
 On sunnier days, children and adults of all ages can entertain themselves with traditional style garden games to be played on the lawn.

 Practical information to help with your visit to The Walled Gardens:

 - Please note the majority of The Walled Gardens are accessible by wheelchair, however there are some limitations

 - We advise visitors to wear suitable footwear whilst visiting The Walled Gardens